anchpop/b4sam/README.md

 Why the name?
 I have a coworker named sam who is always catching my dumb mistakes.
 Now I run this b4 showing it to him to avoid the embarassment.

-Obviously this is only capable of catching surface level issuse (typos, leftover debug statements, etc), but I still find it very useful
+Obviously this is only capable of catching surface level issuse (typos, leftover debug statements, etc), and not everything it detects is a real issue, but I still find it very useful.

 ## Installation